-- Granule Loss: Granule, the sandpaper-like exterior of the shingle, can be easily scattered by high winds.
+- Granule Loss: Granule, the sandpaper-like exterior of the shingle, is easily scattered by high winds.
 More often than not, the dispersed granule is more than likely piled up in your gutters.

 What Do I Do When Wind Damages My Roof?